Drewmyself2code/Rutgers-Andrew-SchoolStuff/01-homework/assignment.md

 * What have been the major trends and innovations of this domain over the last 5-10 years?

-* What are the other major companies in this domain?
+* Other major companies include Gemini, eToro, Coinmama and more.

 ## Results